EldritchCrow/Assignato-API/APIv1_doc.md

 Description: Removes a fixed assignment given sufficient identifiers
 Body: {
     "crn": "Unique CRN for assigning a class", "title": "Unique title for assigning an item.
-Having this param is mutually exclusive with crn" "name": "Professor name.
-Having this param is mutually exclusive with the above two params", "day": "The day of the assignment"
+Having this param is mutually exclusive with crn", "building": "Assigned building",
+    "room": "Assigned room number",
+    "day": "The day of the assignment"
-    "time": "The start time of the assignment"
+    "start": "The start time of the assignment (integer)" }
-}
 Returns: {
     "success": true|false,